seamapi/react/README.md

 Find fully working examples apps under `examples/`.
 Each example app is built and deployed along with the Storybook documentation.

-Run and develop an example with, e.g.,
+Run and develop the examples with,

 ```
-$ npm run example:basic
+$ npm run examples
 ```

 ### Publishing